 There is also the alternative of finding someone with good or excellent credit who is willing to sign a co-signing contract.
 That is, it will not be the person in question who makes the contract to deliver the vehicle to you.

-Instead, both of you will go to the dealership, and he will function as a guarantor.
-If you default on any payment or term, the other person should also be responsible for the consequences.
+Instead, both of you will go to the dealership, and they will function as a guarantor.
+If you default on any payment or term, the other person would also be responsible for the consequences.